Hospitality Markets In Focus

 General Liability

-• Restaurant casualty rates are up 40% on average.
-The general liability rates are increasing due to frequency and severity claim trends.
-Nuclear verdicts and increased litigation has caused carriers to restrict their appetites in the restaurant space.
+• Liability rates are up 5-25% on average.
+Increases are due to trends in the frequency and severity claim trends.
+Nuclear verdicts and increased litigation have caused carriers to restrict their appetites in the restaurant space.

-• Tort reform advocates hope Georgia and Florida’s example will lead to greater reforms nationwide, but changes across states is likely to depend on influence of differing advocacy groups.
+• Tort reform advocates hope Georgia and Florida’s example will lead to greater reforms nationwide, but changes across states is likely to depend on influence of differing advocacy groups and will likely take years to reverse nuclear verdict rising trends across the U.S.

 Excess Liability